EduMIPS64/edumips64/docs/developer-guide.md

 * The `utils` package contains miscellaneous code, including abstractions needed to decouple the core code from packages that are not available in the GWT JRE emulation (such as `java.io`).

+### Submitting code

+Code should be submitted as pull requests.
+The `master` branch is protected, meaning that pull requests can be merged only if they pass the status checks.
+Currently, the only status check is the Travis CI continuous integration.

+If this proves to be too inconvenient, it might be better to split out a protected `stable` branch to use for releases and have `master` unprotected.
+We'll see how this fares as more people start contributing to the project.